Timotheus (aulist): Ancient

 He is the principal figure in Lucian's dialogue Harmonides, in which Timotheus discusses musicianship with Harmonides, a pupil of his.
 Harmonides wants to achieve fame.
 Timotheus advises him to impress the experts within his profession rather than seek popular approval in big public venues.
 If leading musicians admire him, popular approval will follow.

 Dio Chrysostom, in a speech on ideal kingship addressed to Trajan, refers to the story of how Timotheus' music inspired martial thoughts in Alexander.
 For Chrysostom, Timotheus's skill was in "adapting his playing to the king's character by selecting a piece that was not languishing or slow nor of the kind that would cause relaxation or listlessness, but rather, I fancy, the ringing strain which bears Athena's name and none other."
 Other rulers, such as Sardanapalus who was of languid temperament, would not have responded to such music, but being of a highly volatile nature, Alexander did.

+Quintilian reports that "Timotheus is said to have demanded from those who had previously been under another master a fee double the amount which he charged for those who came to him untaught."